 Nearly 1 out of every three people in the United States will develop shingles, also known as herpes zoster.
 There are an estimated 1 million cases of shingles each year in this country.
 Anyone who has recovered from chickenpox can get the disease, even children.
 As you age, however, your risk of getting shingles increases.

 The chickenpox virus, varicella-zoster virus (VZV) is the very same one that causes shingles.
 After a bout with the chickenpox, the virus continues to live in a few of your nerve cells; you have no idea it is still in your body.
 Most adults live with VZV most of their lives and never get shingles.
 However, for the 1 in 3 adults who do get the disease, instead of chickenpox reappearing, shingles takes its place.

-One thing should be made clear; shingles do not mean there is some other underlying disease you should fret about night and day.
+One thing should be made clear, getting shingles does not mean there is some other underlying disease you should fret about night and day!